 There are a few stops you do want to make.
 One of them is at Aunty Sandy's for some fresh baked, hot banana bread.

 Palapala Ho'omau Church is another stop you want to make.
-It's the site of Charles Lindbergh's grave and a beautiful little church.
+It's the site of Charles Lindbergh's grave and a quaint little church.
 The flowers alone in the adjacent park were breathtaking and you can picnic there.

 For DIY drivers: To get there, drive eight miles south of Hana just past the 41 mile marker and turn left when you see a sign for Maui Stables.
 Stay to the left and you'll see the church a little further down the road.
 When you arrive, make sure to take a look at the window painting inside the church, which shows a Polynesian Christ dressed in feather capes that were normally reserved for Hawaii's highest chiefs.